 Compensation for a fractional CFO is either structured as a retainer or as an hourly fee, generally ranging from $250 to $500 per hour.
 Your company can decide on the number of hours and scope of the fractional CFO’s work that will fit its budget.

 Establishing best accounting practices to properly structure accounting and finance in your company is essential to solving potential accounting problems.
 To prepare for current bank lending, a future M&A buyout, or IPO (given good market conditions, valuation, and qualifications), establish good internal controls and efficient accounting practices in accordance with GAAP as soon as possible.

 You don’t want delays from correcting remedial accounting errors to the income statement, balance sheet, and cash flow statement produced with insufficient software systems for bookkeeping and business finances.
 Consider using outside payroll, accounting, and finance services when it adds value at a reasonable price.

-When you use Tipalti AP automation and global partner payment software with your ERP system or accounting software, your business will:
+When you use Tipalti AP automation and mass payment software with your ERP system or accounting software, your business will:

 - Substantially increase efficiency by eliminating time-consuming manual work